 Choose your data columns and filters

 1) Click on the Add data icon on the top far-left side to add additional data columns to your report.
 The order in which you add data is important.
-In the screenshot below, features were added first, which means all other data in the report is displayed as related to features.
-The screenshot is highlighting the addition of the Initiative name column.
-This would add initiatives that are related to features.
+In the screenshot below, features were added first, which means all other data in the report is added as related records to features.
+You can see this visually because Release and Initiative record fields are indented under Features.
+This configuration would list only initiatives that are related to features.
 It would not display initiatives that do not include features since the feature data is primary in this example report.

 2) Add filters as necessary by clicking the Add filter icon on the top left side.
 A common filter would be a filter for product name if you are looking to only display data for a specific product or set of products in your accounts.
 Filters are searchable to allow you to find specific details without scrolling through long lists.